syeehyn/hinreddit/writeups/report_ck3.md

 ###### Second Layer: Post detail

-The file contains certain number of posts id and all of its comments id under a certain subrredit. <br>
+The file contains certain number of posts id and all of its comments id under a certain subrredit.
 `submission_id` : id of the post
 `comment_ids`: id of each comment
 ```json